In Indiana, Prejudgment Attachment Requires A Bond

 Holding.
 United States Magistrate Judge Collins denied Plaintiff’s motion based on the failure to meet the surety requirements in I.C.
 34-25-2-5(2).

 Policy/rationale.
 Plaintiff pursued prejudgment attachment because it sought a sizable judgment in Indiana against an Ohio corporation.
 Plaintiff filed the statutory affidavit in support, but the Court’s opinion did not focus on the factual bases for the requested relief.
 Instead, the Court concentrated on the bond requirement.
 Plaintiff stipulated it was prepared to post a cash bond of 300k.
 The Court found that amount to be “woefully inadequate.”
 Defendant argued that attachment “would drastically impact its business and ability to continue operations.”
 Defendant’s affidavit detailed that the bond offered by Plaintiff would not cover Defendant’s projected damages of over $2 million.
 Further, Defendant’s affidavit specified that that attachment would cause its business to fail altogether.
 The fact that Defendant had a pending counterclaim for damages bolstered its position.

-I frequently counsel both plaintiffs and defendants in connection with judgment collection matters.
-My colleagues and I also pursue proceedings supplemental, including the garnishment of bank accounts, for judgment creditors.
+Part of my practice involves the collection of business debts.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at [email protected] Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.